Missouri Breaks Industries Research

 That's what decades of doing this right looks like when it counts.

-We know that IRB members change.
-New people come to the table who weren't here when this work started.
-That's a good thing — fresh eyes keep us accountable.
+We know that new people come to the table who weren't here when this work started.
+That's a good thing — fresh eyes keep us accountable, and moving forward.
+Our job is to make sure our communities are not just represented, but an active participant at all levels of the research process.
+But you are the voices of our community.
+We want to hear from you.